GNOME/retro-gtk/README.md

 video game console emulators, video games and similar multimedia software.
 Such plugins are called Libretro cores.

-RetroGTK is a framework easing the usage of Libretro cores in conjunction with [GTK](https://www.gtk.org/).
+RetroGTK is a framework easing the use of Libretro cores in conjunction with [GTK](https://www.gtk.org/).

 It encourages the cores to be installed in a well defined centralized place —